top of page

 Rent Review Process

-• Tenants must supply written verification of all income sources.
-Generally the Income Statement for Housing Authorities form provided by Centrelink is sufficient proof of income for tenants who are in receipt of a full or part Commonwealth pension/benefit or allowances (such as Family Tax Benefit).
-Tenants may elect to sign an Income Confirmation Scheme consent form which allows Metro to check their Centrelink Income statements on-line.
+4. Tenants must supply written verification of all income sources.
+The Income Statement for Housing Authorities form provided by Centrelink is sufficient proof of income for tenants who receive a full or part pension/benefit or allowance.

 25 to 30%